Community Engagement

 #3 Frequency

-In terms of service, higher frequency was the second most cited request at 43%. their routes needed.
+In terms of service, higher frequency was the third most cited request at 43%.
 Most routes only offer service every 60 minutes, and when buses are late or cancelled, many riders missed their transfer to another bus and had to wait for almost two hours for the next bus to arrive.
 Span of service was also an issue, with 23% of riders requesting more weekend service and another 15% requesting later service, to allow people to return from late work shifts or events.

 #4 Customer Service